 Minnesota Hindu Dharmic Sabha Vishnu Mandir

-In early 1984, the temple leaders found a store-front building on Lyndale Avenue in Minneapolis and decided to renovate it to use for a mandir.
-Before the temple could be officially opened in 1995, it had to register itself with the state as a non-profit religious organization.
-This led to creation of a governing constitution and the adoption of a name, the Minnesota Hindu Dharmic Sabha Vishnu Mandir.
+In early 1984, the Temple leaders acquired a store-front building on Lyndale Avenue in Minneapolis and decided to renovate it into a Mandir.
+Before the Temple could be officially opened in 1995, it had to register itself with the state as a non-profit religious Organization.
+This led to creation of a governing constitution and the adoption of a name, Minnesota Hindu Dharmic Sabha Vishnu Mandir.

 Thanks to the many contributions and efforts made by our community families, MHDS Vishnu Mandir, which was founded in October, 1985, our community consists of more than 100 families attending.
 MHDS Vishnu Mandir is a non-profit Organization keeping our cultures and traditions alive.